 The main messages remain the same – avoid plastic as much as you can.

 When considering bioplastics, examine the product carefully.
-Think about how you (or a client) will dispose of this product, and let that guide your choice, remembering that in Australia, access to industrial composting facilities is limited.
+Think about how you (or a client) will dispose of this product, and let that guide your choice, remembering that in many places, access to industrial composting facilities is limited.

 When buying sundries (bag, wrap, ties), home-compostable products are the best choice for the environment.
 They can go in both home-composting systems, and industrial systems, and have been checked for their toxic effects on animals.